Josh Lowe Player Props: Rays vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.2 K/9, which ranks 25th in MLB.
+- The Royals pitching staff is 23rd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.22).
+- The Royals have the 28th-ranked team ERA among all MLB pitching staffs (5.22).

-- Marsh (0-2) makes the start for the Royals, his third of the season.
+- Singer makes the start for the Royals, his 19th of the season.
+He is 5-8 with a 5.80 ERA and 77 strikeouts in 94 2/3 innings pitched.

-- His last appearance came on Wednesday, July 5 against the Minnesota Twins, when the right-hander tossed five innings, surrendering two earned runs while allowing three hits.
+- In his most recent appearance on Saturday, July 8 against the Cleveland Guardians, the right-hander went five innings, giving up six earned runs while surrendering 13 hits.

 © 2023 Data Skrive.
 All rights reserved.